Concentrations allow English majors and minors to focus their education on a specific area of study.

 Literature and Film

-To build a concentration in Linguistics, begin by taking ENGL/LING 209: Introduction to Linguistics followed by LING 307: Language and Culture, ENGL/LING 310: History of the English Language, and ENGL/LING/WGST 403: Language and Gender.
+To build a concentration in Linguistics, begin by taking ENGL/LING 209: Introduction to Linguistics followed by LING 307: Language and Culture, ENGL/LING 310: History of the English Language, ENGL/LING/WGST 403: Language and Gender, and a directed studies course in linguistic study.